Mexico City Metro Line 2

-Line 2 is one of the 12 lines of the Mexico City Metro.

-The 2 Line is the second oldest in the network, identified by the color blue and runs from West to East and then North to South, turning at the city center.
-It starts at the border of the city with Estado de México and ends South of the city.
+Mexico City Metro Line 2 is one of the 12 lines of the Mexico City Metro.
+Identified by the color blue, it runs in a general northwest–south direction between Cuatro Caminos in the State of Mexico and Tasqueña in southern Mexico City, where the Xochimilco Light Rail continues the rail corridor south to Xochimilco.
+Opened in 1970, it was the second line in the system to enter service.
+Following two extensions, Line 2 comprises 24 stations, the most of any line in the network, and has a total route length of 20.7 km.
+With more than 212 million passengers in 2024, it is the busiest line on the Mexico City Metro system.

 General information

 Line 2 connects with Line 7 at Tacuba, Line 3 at Hidalgo, Line 8 at Bellas Artes, Line 1 at Pino Suárez, Lines 8 and 9 at Chabacano and Line 12 at Ermita.
 It is linked with the Mexico City Light Rail to Xochimilco at the Tasqueña terminal.
 It used to be served by NC-82 and some NM-83 trains.

 It runs under the following roads: Calzada San Bartolo Naucalpan in the stretch from Cuatro Caminos to Panteones, Calzada México-Tacuba from Panteones to Normal, Av.
 Ribera de San Cosme, Av.
 México - Tenochtitlan from Revolución to Hidalgo, Av.
 Hidalgo from Hidalgo to Bellas Artes, Tacuba street, República de Guatemala street, José María Pino Suárez street from Zócalo/Tenochtitlan to Pino Suárez.
 From San Antonio Abad it runs at ground level over Calzada San Antonio Abad and Calzada de Tlalpan till the terminus of the line in Tasqueña.
 With 737,396 passengers per day in 2019, it is the busiest line of the Mexico City Metro.

-This line was temporarily served by an NM-02 train printed with landscapes and images of Mexico City.